tpwres/teczki-polskiego-wrestlingu/content/a/tv.md

 The channel was sportowa.tv, a general sports-oriented channel available in several smaller cable networks in Poland and over the Internet.
 Social media graphics for that event show the channel's logo among other partners and sponsors.
 This cooperation appears to have been short-lived, as the channel was not mentioned on any of the later shows, and there is no video of the event on their YouTube channel.

-During the opening moments of [Arena 23](@/e/kpw/2023-11-24-kpw-arena-23.md), [chairman Malinowski](@/w/krystian-malinowski.md) announced that from this moment on, KPW's events would be broadcast on cable TV, on an MMA and wrestling-focused channel FightBox.
+During the opening moments of [Arena 23](@/e/kpw/2023-11-24-kpw-arena-23.md), [chairman Malinowski](@/w/krystian-malinowski.md) announced that from this moment on, KPW's events would be broadcast on FightBox.
 The first show to air was indeed Arena 23.
 The following shows were recorded with the intention of airing them later, after recording a commentary.

 ## 2024